Instagram is a powerful tool for brands to reach audiences globally, but with millions of posts made every day, how do

 The Instagram Algorithm

-The Instagram reach of your posts is 100% dependent on the algorithm, so it’s pretty important you know how it works.
+The Instagram reach of your posts is 100% dependent on the algorithm, so it’s important that you know how it works.

 The Instagram algorithm dictates where on the newsfeed your posts will appear.
 If you publish something that it doesn’t like, hardly anyone will see it.

 There are a whole host of signals that affect the algorithm’s rank placement, but there are 3 that you should focus on:

 - Engagement: This denotes how many people have interacted with your post by saving, commenting, sharing and liking.
 The higher your engagement, the higher you’ll rank and the more chance you’ll have of appearing on the explore page.

 - Speed of engagement: Having high engagement on your posts is the first sign of success, but if you receive that engagement in double-quick time, you’ll rank even higher and get more exposure.

 - Recency: Newer posts tend to rank higher than old ones.